 Selections from Educational Records, Part II, 1840-1859, ed.
 J. A. Richey, Superintendent of Government Printing, Calcutta, 1923, 322.

 S. Anantha Pillai, Understanding Anaesthesia Jaypee Brothers Medical Publishers (P) Ltd., New Delhi, 2007, p.
 13.

 GRPI 1848, Appendix E, No. VIII, p. cli.

-Mark Harrison, Medicine in an Age of Commerce and Empire: Britain and its Tropical Colonies (Oxford: Oxford University Press, 2010), 291.
+Mark Harrison, Medicine in an Age of Commerce and Empire: Britain and its Tropical Colonies, Oxford University Press, Oxford, 2010, p.
+291.

-G. Jan Meulenbeld, History of Indian Medical Literature, 5 volumes, 1A, Brill, 2002, p.
-2. This issue has been fragmentarily discussed in the 1st chapter.
+G. Jan Meulenbeld, History of Indian Medical Literature, 5 volumes, 1A, Brill, Amsterdam, 2002, p.
+2. This issue has been beautifully discussed in Introduction, pp. 1-6.